ymoslem/MT-Preparation/README.md

 * If you are using OpenNMT, you can add `<s>` and `</s>` to the source only.
 Remove `<s>` and `</s>` from the target as they are already added by default ([reference](https://forum.opennmt.net/t/end-and-start-tokens/4570/2)).
 Alternatively, in OpenNMT-tf, there is an option called `source_sequence_controls` to add `start` and/or `end` tokens to the source.
 * After you segment your source and target files with the generated SentencePiece models, you must [build vocab](https://opennmt.net/OpenNMT-py/options/build_vocab.html) using OpenNMT-py to generate vocab files compatible with it.
 OpenNMT-tf has an option that allows [converting SentencePiece vocab](https://opennmt.net/OpenNMT-tf/vocabulary.html#convert-a-sentencepiece-vocabulary-to-opennmt-tf) to a compatible format.
-* Before you start training with OpenNMT-py, you must confgure `src_vocab_size` and `tgt_vocab_size` to exactly match the value you used for `--vocab_size` in SentencePiece.
+* Before you start training with OpenNMT-py, you must configure `src_vocab_size` and `tgt_vocab_size` to exactly match the value you used for `--vocab_size` in SentencePiece.
 The default is 50000, which is usually good.

 ### 3. Desubword

-This step is useful after training your Machine Translation model and translating files with it as you need to decode/desubword the generated target (i.e. translated) files.
+This step is useful after training your Machine Translation model and translating files with it, as you need to decode/desubword the generated target (i.e. translated) files.

 ```
 python3 desubword.py <target_model_file> <target_pred_file>